LukePappa/myOS/text.md

-Compressing transcendent reality into meaning, I may articulate myself as experience, and which I may then formalize and systematize into categories of being.
+Compressing transcendent reality into meaning, I may articulate myself as experience, then formalize and systematize it into categories of being.
 Assuming I belong to an ontologically coherent existence, it must then comprise other minds, ranging in complexity from singular particles to entire nervous systems.

 Sapience is such a rare and significant privilege that personally acquiring it defies coincidence.
 To make sense of my circumstances, I must invoke the MWI and posit that each mind subjectively perceives the world-branch in which it eventually attains everlasting attunement to its transcendent ground.